kubos/kubos/docs/cli-reference.md

 #### Debug your project

 A gdb server must be started to allow your gdb instance to connect and debug directly on your hardware device.
-After building your project with `kubos build` kubos can manage a gdb server and gdb instance for you.
+After building your project with `kubos build` the kubos-cli can start a gdb server and gdb instance for you.

-Start a gdb server and instance for you:
+Start a gdb server and instance:
 Note: this may need to run as root depending on your usb device permissions

         $ kubos debug